Save Across The Parkview Product Range – Screens & Packages & you may even be eligible for a instant Tax Write off on purchases before June 30.

 Keep the troops warm and order pizza – it is always a hit, or add hot meat pies, or hot dogs to bring the stadium feel to your backyard – without the insane prices!

-For those who like it sweet, order or bake a themed cake or cupcakes.
-Decorate chocolate Easter eggs to resemble rugby balls, and use them as cake toppers!
 But if you really want to stand out, we dare you to make a good bowl of hearty soup.
 Here is a recipe of State of Origin pumpkin soup which does have the flavour of Queensland.
 As a bold alternative, try Italian minestrone, Russian Borscht, German style eintopf or Loaded Bacon Split Pea Soup.

 Selection of drinks is obvious – beer is the traditional rugby man’s drink.